Noah-R/Premove-Chess/README.md

 Everything in this repository is provided as is.
 I make no warranties, guarantees, promises, assurances, or other kinds of indications whatsoever as to the working order, stability, safety, security, or other conditions of fitness for purpose of anything provided in this repository.

+To do:

+Change URL's in request.open() from localhost to whatever it's supposed to be and redeploy

 Things I might at some point do to improve this:

 Allow more games/implement a MongoDB to properly manage state